Travel bloggers are notorious for telling you not to plan. I know.

 One member of the group, who was clearly the leader, waved us over.
 “It’s an echidna,” he explained, pointing at a little creature around which they had gathered — and luckily so, since otherwise, we’d likely have flattened it and been none the wiser.
 (Phew.)

 Echidnas are monotremes — mammals that do weird shit like lay eggs and, apparently, hang out in the middle of the highway.
 They look a bit similar to hedgehogs, with a round shape, dark color, and spiny covering.
+They’re native to Australia and New Guinea, and are the only monotreme species left on earth besides the platypus.

 This particular echidna seemed perfectly happy to remain perched on the road, and did not respond to the group’s attempts to gently shuffle it to the side.
 (I don’t mean he didn’t respond well; he didn’t respond at all.
 Whether this is a testament to the quiet highways of WA or the terrible survival instinct of echidnas, I really couldn’t tell you.)